A Guide to Program Management With Detailed Examples

 Instead, we’ll show you how to reframe your approach to scale and manage your programs.

 Often mistaken for project management, program management has a strategic distinctness and it deserves its moment!
 So how do we tell a program from a project?
 Which programs make sense to pursue?
 What’s the value of programs to an organization, its people, and its customers?
-Why is this person not on board with Maui?

 You have questions, and we have the answers!
 Let’s unpack how programs are different from projects, the role of a program manager, and tech stack essentials for program management success!